 Even after months of pairing with AI, I’m still the “architect in the room.”
 AI can draft, refactor, and suggest – but I decide what goes into production.

-It’s like pairing with a young, energetic developer while you’ve learned the value of patience: fast, occasionally brilliant – but always under your supervision and guidance.
+It’s like pairing with a young, energetic developer while you’ve learned the value of patience: fast, occasionally brilliant – but always under supervision.
 And because the instructions are human-readable, I can always double-check the AI’s “understanding” of the task.

 7. Iterate and Teach the AI Your Style